 #7 Using Manual, Paper Processes Versus Automated Onboarding

 Manual processes in business are tedious in virtually any situation.
 A manual process means a significant time commitment for the employer to gather the appropriate documents and the new employee to complete the documents by hand when it comes to onboarding.
 In addition, handwriting is unique, and there are so many different variations — some much easier to read than others.
-Let’s face it, government documents are not known for being the easiest to understand or follow.
+Let’s face it; government documents are not known for being the easiest to understand or follow.

-We are quickly becoming a society of streamlines processes and automation that allows us to do more, faster, and better than before.
+We are quickly becoming a society of streamlined processes and automation that allows us to do more, faster, and better than before.
 So why shouldn’t we apply that same thought process to onboarding?
 With Efficient Onboarding, you can move your onboarding from manual and frustrating to online and streamlined.
-This solution makes the gathering and completion of documents so much easier and reduces redundant forms by automatically filling out forms with the appropriate information.
+This solution makes gathering and completing documents easier and reduces redundant forms by automatically filling out forms with the appropriate information.
 Efficient Onboarding is 100% cloud-based, so storage and retrieval of documents, when needed, becomes a breeze.

 It’s Time to Make a Shift

 It’s time to make a shift and alleviate many challenges with one solution.
-Efficient Onboarding can help and it won’t break the bank while doing it.
-You have to see it to believe it.
+Efficient Onboarding can help, and it won’t break the bank while doing it.
+But, you have to see it to believe it.

 Request a demo of Efficient Onboarding — you won’t regret it.